project-zot/project-zot.github.io/docs/user-guides/zli.md

 # Using the command line interface (zli)

-> :point_right: zli: The command line tool for zot servers
+> :point_right: **zli**: The command line tool for zot servers
 >
 ## What is zli?

 zli is a binary that implements a set of command line commands for interacting with the zot registry server.

-> **Tip:**
+> :bulb:
-> We recommend installing zli when you install `zot`.
+> We recommend installing zli when you install zot.

 ## How to get zli

-zli is hosted with `zot` on GitHub at [project-zot](https://github.com/project-zot/zot).
+zli is hosted with zot on GitHub at [project-zot](https://github.com/project-zot/zot).
 From GitHub, you can download the zli binary or you can build zli from the source.

 <a name="supported-platforms-zli"></a>